barryjosu/CS361-001-W2018/projects/barryj/assignment-1/presentation/README.md

-The directory contains the first Latex example.
+The directory contains LaTex files for our vision statement presentation.